 Overview

 "The purpose of the Policy Element is to address legislative, planning, financial, and institutional issues and requirements, as well as any areas of regional consensus.
 The Policy Element presents guidance to decision-makers of the implications, impacts, opportunities, and foreclosed options that will result from implementation of the RTP.
-Moreover, the Policy Element is a resource for providing input and promoting consistency of action among state, regional and local agencies including: transit agencies, congestion management agencies, employment development departments, the California Highway Patrol, private and public groups, tribal governments, etc."
+Moreover, the Policy Element is a resource for providing input and promoting consistency of action among state, regional and local agencies including transit agencies, congestion management agencies, employment development departments, the California Highway Patrol, private and public groups, tribal governments, etc."

-Regional Transportation Plan Guidelines, 2010, p.
-93
+Regional Transportation Plan Guidelines, 2017, p.
+85